 - Extra items: We’ve pretty much covered the supply essentials already, but you can bring anything else you might want that won’t be a hazard or take up too much space.
 For instance, some people pack books or other entertainment choices.

 If you’ve started planning for your bomb shelter construction, it’s time to gather materials and get to work.
-If you want help with building a concrete bomb, R. J. Potteiger Construction Services, Inc. can help if you are in the Central PA area.
+If you want help with building a concrete bomb shelter, R. J. Potteiger Construction Services, Inc. can assist!
 We’re always attentive to our customers’ unique needs and we’ve been helping our clients with concrete and construction goals for more than 20 years throughout central Pennsylvania and the surrounding area.